Hofmeyr Skull

 The Hofmeyr Skull is a specimen of a 36,000-year-old anatomically modern human skull that was found in 1952 near Hofmeyr, South Africa.

 Background

-The skull was found in the 1950s on the surface of an erosion gully, a dry channel bed of the Vlekpoort River, near Hofmeyr, a small town in Eastern Cape, South Africa.
+The skull was found in 1952 on the surface of an erosion gully, a dry channel bed of the Vlekpoort River, near Hofmeyr, a small town in Eastern Cape, South Africa.
 No other bones or archaeological artifacts were found in the vicinity at the time of the skull's discovery.
 The skull is one of only a few African specimens of early modern humans dated over 30,000 years in age.
 Others are much more recent, dated to around 20,000 years ago.

 In the 1990s, Alan Morris of the University of Cape Town noticed the skull in the Port Elizabeth Museum.
-He later showed it to Frederick E. Grine, an anthropologist and anatomist at State University of New York at Stony Brook.
+He later showed it to Frederick Grine, an anthropologist and anatomist at State University of New York at Stony Brook.
 Grine then led a detailed study of the skull.